shivannis/xandr-docs-public/xandr-docs/articles/invest/associate-creatives-with-a-line-item.md

 ---
-title : Associate Creatives with a Line Item in Microsoft Invest description : From the Creatives section, learn how to associate creatives with an augmented line item (ALI), schedule when the creatives will serve, determine how the creatives will rotate through line item inventory, and optionally add creative landing page
+title : Microsoft Invest - Associate Creatives with a Line Item in Microsoft Invest description : learn how to associate creatives with an augmented line item (ALI), schedule when the creatives will serve, determine how the creatives will rotate through line item inventory, and optionally add creative landing page URLs.
-URLs
 ---

-# Associate creatives with a line item
+# Associate creatives with a line item in Microsoft Invest

 From the **Creatives** section, you can do the following: